ES-07/docusaurus-documentation/docs/frontend/frontend-manager-ui.md

 ---
-sidebar_label: 'Frontend Manager Web UI (User Interface)'
+sidebar_label: 'Front-end Manager Web UI (User Interface)'
 ---

-# Frontend - Website Manager UI
+# Front-end - Website Manager UI

 The Frontend Manager is a simple and intuitive system.
 It has several pages: